 In 2009 The Savannah Wedding Tourism Council launched the project entitled Weddings for Warriors.
 The event provided free wedding ceremonies and vow renewals to active US Military personnel.
 That project turned into Weddings For Warriors, Inc.

-Weddings For Warriors, Inc. (W4W) joined with other businesses in the wedding, hospitality and tourism industries in the Savannah area to create individual ceremonies for each couple.
+Weddings For Warriors, Inc. (W4W) joined with other businesses in the wedding, hospitality and tourism industries in the Savannah area to create individual ceremonies for each couple and a Grand Reception for all.
 The W4W Board is composed of members from the wedding, tourism and hospitality industries in the Savannah Area.
-Warriors are invited from across America to participate in the event.
+Active duty military members are invited to participate in the event held in Savannah, GA.
 In the past, volunteers from across the Southeast, from Wisconsin to Florida provided goods and services at no cost to the SWTC or to the couples.

 “The project was conceived as a way of saying a heartfelt ‘thank you’ to active duty military personnel in Savannah and the Low Country,” said Becky Byous, Executive Director for the Project.